 - and, there are no lift lines in which to wait.

 Although injuries do happen in cross-country skiing, I see far fewer (particularly the catastrophic ones) than with gravity-based winter sports.
-Just ask any ski patroller at a groomed cross-country ski resort how many injuries they treat on any given day.
-I’d estimate, even at a big resort, it’s less than the fingers on one of their hands.
+Just ask any ski patroller at a groomed cross-country ski resort how many serious injuries they treat on any given day.
+It’s less than the fingers on one of their hands, if even that many.

 All around Lake Tahoe there is a thriving cross-country skiing community.
 Check out some of the larger clubs and resorts for more information: